 Prior to outpatient surgery or before discharge from the hospital, you will receive:

 - Instructions for post-surgical care specific to your procedure

-- Medication instructions and prescriptions (for example, for pain medications and antibiotics)
+- Medication instructions and prescriptions, such as for pain medications and antibiotics

-Even with instruction and preparation, you may be alarmed by the bruising and swelling that follow cosmetic surgery and how long they last.
-Bruising may take a minimum of three weeks to diminish; swelling may take even longer.
+Despite being informed and prepared, you might be surprised by the bruising and swelling that follow cosmetic surgery and how long they last.
+Bruising might take a minimum of three weeks to lessen; swelling might take even longer.

-It is not uncommon to experience a brief period of "the blues" or low spirits during recovery.
-Prematurely judging the results of the surgery or waiting to return to normal activities may contribute to feelings of disappointment and frustration.
+You might experience a brief period of "the blues" or low spirits during recovery.
+Prematurely judging the results of your surgery or waiting to return to normal activities may contribute to feelings of disappointment and frustration.

 - Bruising and swelling are temporary.
 Surgical scars are permanent.

-- Recovery times vary by person and procedure, but a minimum of 6 to 12 weeks is typical for many cosmetic surgeries.
+- Recovery times vary by person and procedure, but a minimum of six to 12 weeks is typical for many cosmetic surgeries.